13 Companies That Pay You for Your Data

 The number of points you earn depends on the apps you choose and the healthy activities you participate in.
 You’ll get $10 for every 10,000 points and can redeem them via PayPal, direct deposit, or by donating to charity.
 You need a minimum of 10,000 points to redeem your rewards.

 Right now you can earn six points for tracking your heart rate, 100 points for completing a survey on diabetes, and 39 points for walking 14,000 steps.
 With numbers like that, it may take some time to get to 10,000 points.

 PK Rewards incentivize you to exercise.
 Once you activate the app, it’ll track your workouts.

 You’ll receive an effort score after every workout, which will convert to coins.
 The longer you work out and the higher your heart rate is, the more coins you’ll earn.
 You can redeem your coins for prizes from brands like Lululemon, Amazon, and Nike.

 Runtopia offers a variety of features to motivate you to run every day.
 The app records running data like distance, pace, and calories.
 It also provides personalized running-focused training plans that can help you meet your unique goals.

 If you download Runtopia, complete daily exercise tasks, and track your steps, you’ll earn Sports Coins.
 You can exchange your Sports Coins for PayPal cash, fitness clothes, and other free products.

 Watch Out for Illegitimate Data Collection Apps

-While data collection apps can be a great way to earn extra cash, not all apps that claim to pay for your data are legitimate.
+While data collection apps can be a great way to earn passive income with your smartphone, not all apps that claim to pay for your data are legitimate.
 It’s important to do your research and only give out information and permissions to trusted apps.
 Not only can malicious apps slow down your phone, they can create unnecessary identity theft and financial troubles.